boldbi/bold-bi-docs/docs/managing-resources/manage-groups/synchronize-active-directory-groups.md

 ## Duplicate Groups

-Active Directory groups who has the same group name as that of the Bold BI Server groups (which are already present) will be marked as duplicate groups and will not be allowed to synchronize with Active Directory.
+Active Directory groups that have the same group name as those of the Bold BI Server groups (which are already present) will be marked as duplicate groups and will not be allowed to synchronize with Active Directory.

 ![Display Duplicated groups](/static/assets/managing-resources/manage-groups/images/highlight-duplicate-group.png)